The success of every soundproofing project is heavily dependant on the materials you use.

 Acoustic caulk works best when applied very very liberally.
 For that reason it is best to go with a product that you can afford to buy lots of.

 A couple of Acoustic Caulk brands worth considering can be seen below:

-Acoustic foam is commonly used on the walls of sound recording studios.
+Acoustic foam differs from styrofoam which is usually used for heat insulation, acoustic foam is instead usually used on the walls of sound recording studios.
 Strictly speaking acoustic foam will do very little to soundproof a room, instead it will improve the acoustics of a room.

 Acoustic foam works by causing sound energy to dissipate into the foam as heat, this happens because of the open cell structure of the foam which causes increased air resistance when sound waves make contact with the foam.

 If you are building a cinema, a recording studio, a music room or a place for your band to practice in then acoustic foam is a valuable addition as it will improve the acoustics of the room and reduce echo helping your films and music sound crisp and flawless.